haythamfayek/haythamfayek.github.io/index.md

 ---
 <br/>

-I am a Senior Lecturer in the Data Science and Artificial Intelligence Discipline within the School of Computing Technologies at the [Royal Melbourne Institute of Technology (RMIT University)](https://www.rmit.edu.au) in Melbourne, VIC, where I lead the Machine Learning and Intelligence (MLI) Group and affiliate with the Machine Intelligence and Data Science Group, the [Evolutionary Computing and Machine Learning (ECML) Group](https://titan.csit.rmit.edu.au/~e46507/ecml/index.php), and the RMIT Artificial Intelligence Advanced Innovation Experience (RAIsE) Hub.
+I am a Senior Lecturer in the Data Science and Artificial Intelligence Discipline within the School of Computing Technologies at the [Royal Melbourne Institute of Technology (RMIT University)](https://www.rmit.edu.au) in Melbourne, VIC, where I lead the Machine Learning and Intelligence (MLI) Group and affiliate with the Machine Intelligence and Data Science Group, the [Evolutionary Computing and Machine Learning (ECML) Group](https://titan.csit.rmit.edu.au/~e46507/ecml/index.php), the RMIT Artificial Intelligence Advanced Innovation Experience (RAIsE) Hub, and the [Centre for Human-AI Information Environments (CHAI)](https://www.rmit.edu.au/about/schools-colleges/stem-college/research/leading-research-centres/chai).

 I was a Postdoctoral Research Scientist at [Meta/Facebook Research](https://research.fb.com) in Seattle, WA, from August 2018 to January 2020.
 Prior, I received a PhD from RMIT in 2019, and
 <!--My PhD thesis is titled, [Continual Deep Learning via Progressive Learning](https://researchrepository.rmit.edu.au/esploro/outputs/9921864066401341).
 During my PhD, I was a Research Intern at Facebook with [Facebook Reality Labs (Oculus VR Research)](https://tech.fb.com/ar-vr/) and [Facebook AI Research (FAIR)](https://research.fb.com/category/facebook-ai-research-fair/).
-Formerly, I received--> an MSc (Research) and a BEng (Hons) in Electrical and Electronics Engineering, and worked as an Electrical/Electronics Engineer in the engineering consulting industry for three years.
+Formerly, I received--> an MSc (Research) and a BEng (Hons) in Electrical and Electronics Engineering, and worked as an Electrical/Electronics Engineer in the engineering consulting industry for several years.

 <br/>